Communicating Health-Care Benefits to Employees and Retirees

 - changes in availability of dependent coverage

-- changes in providers or in the process for accessing providers
+- changes in providers or in the process for accessing providers, including step therapy, premium surcharges, or incentives

-- Some jurisdictions might find it necessary to retain outside expertise to help them implement their communication strategies.
+- Some jurisdictions might find it necessary to retain outside expertise to help them implement their communication and migration strategies.
 The outside advisor's role should be explicitly stated.

 - Board approval date: Saturday, February 28, 2009